oracle/truffleruby/doc/user/compatibility.md

 * `win32`
 * `win32ole`

-We provide our own included implementation of the interface of the `ffi` gem, like JRuby and Rubinius.
+The included implementation of the interface of the `ffi` gem is provided, like JRuby and Rubinius.
 The implementation should be fairly complete and passes all the specs of the `ffi` gem except for some rarely-used corner cases.